Toastyzz0/Toastyzz0/README.md

 # Helo!
-I'm Toastyzz0 / Nikodoesdev!👋
+I'm Toastyzz0!👋

 I work on stuff! :D

 ## Who Am I?
-Just a guy named Toastyzz0 / CinnamonToast who somewhat knows how to code.
+Just a guy named Toastyzz0 who somewhat knows how to code.

 ## What do I code in?